BillHertzing/ATAP.Utilities/SolutionDocumentation/LoadingNewComputer.md

 ## Enable PSRemoting on the new computer

-Run the following commands as a local admin on the new computer
+Run the following commands as a local admin on the new computer.
+Do this in both Powershell Desktop (5.1) and also in Core (Currently Powershell 7.x)

 - `Enable-PSRemoting -Force`
+- in Powershell core, run `Get-PSSessionConfiguration` validate a powershell 7 endpoint now exists
+- The machine profile for Powershell Core (``) should have the line `$PSSessionConfigurationName = 'PowerShell.7'` That will make PSRemoting on a client use the Powershell Core configuration endpoint on the server computer

 ### Add the other computers in the group to existing trustedhosts for WinRM remote management